 Your profile should reflect the work you want get involved in

 An Explorer is going to use your profile to decide whether you have the skills and style for their Project.
 So it makes sense to focus your profile on examples of your work that use the creative skills you want to focus on and reflect your style.
 Resist the temptation to include everything!
 Something may be technically brilliant, but if it’s not work you want to repeat then it might be best to leave it out.

 Your profile can include as many albums as you like

-Your portfolio should include at least one album, but it can include as many as you like.
+Your profile should include at least one album, but it can include as many as you like.
 It’s up to you how you organise them, perhaps around individual projects or types of work.
 It also helps Explorers if you show different creative skills (if you have more than one) in separate albums.
-Of course your portfolio can include work that you’ve created outside Createxplore as well as for our Explorers.
+Of course your profile can include work that you’ve created outside Createxplore as well as for our Explorers.

 If you’re just starting out, create a “best of” album